Brendan McKay (mathematician)

-Brendan Damien McKay (born 26 October 1951 in Melbourne, Australia) is an Emeritus Professor in the Research School of Computer Science at the Australian National University (ANU).
+Brendan Damien McKay (born 26 October 1951) is an Australian computer scientist and mathematician.
+He is currently an emeritus professor in the Research School of Computer Science at the Australian National University (ANU).
 He has published extensively in combinatorics.

-McKay received a Ph.D. in mathematics from the University of Melbourne in 1980, and was appointed Assistant Professor of Computer Science at Vanderbilt University, Nashville in the same year (1980–1983).
+Born in Melbourne, McKay received a Ph.D. in mathematics from the University of Melbourne in 1980, and was appointed assistant professor of computer science at Vanderbilt University in Nashville in the same year (1980–1983).
 His thesis, Topics in Computational Graph Theory, was written under the direction of Derek Holton.
 He was awarded the Australian Mathematical Society Medal in 1990.
-He was elected a Fellow of the Australian Academy of Science in 1997, and appointed Professor of Computer Science at the ANU in 2000.
+He was elected a Fellow of the Australian Academy of Science in 1997, and appointed professor of computer science at the ANU in 2000.

 Mathematics

 McKay is the author of at least 127 refereed articles.

 One of McKay's main contributions has been a practical algorithm for the graph isomorphism problem and its software implementation NAUTY (No AUTomorphisms, Yes?).
 Further achievements include proving with Stanisław Radziszowski that the Ramsey number R(4,5) = 25; proving with Radziszowski that no 4-(12, 6, 6) combinatorial designs exist, determining with Gunnar Brinkmann, the number of posets on 16 points, and determining with Ian Wanless the number of Latin squares of size 11.
 Together with Brinkmann, he also developed the Plantri programme for generating planar triangulations and planar cubic graphs.

 The McKay–Miller–Širáň graphs, a class of highly-symmetric graphs with diameter two and many vertices relative to their degree, are named in part for McKay, who first wrote about them with Mirka Miller and Jozef Širáň in 1998.